 Assess dizziness and weakness that might affect gait, balance, and other functional activities (see Appendix C).
 Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls and trauma.

 Assess peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Report increased swelling in feet and ankles or a sudden increase in body weight due to fluid retention.

 Monitor chest pain or symptoms of bronchitis (cough, production of sputum, shortness of breath, wheezing).
 Report prolonged or severe symptoms to the physician.

 In patients with drug-induced myopathy, implement gradual strengthening and other therapeutic exercises to facilitate recovery from muscle pain and weakness.
 Use caution during early stages to avoid fatigue of affected muscles, and implement assistive devices (walker, cane, crutches) as needed to prevent falls and assist mobility.
 Increase exercise intensity as tolerated; recovery from myopathy typically takes 4–6 wk, but can be longer in older patients or people with comorbidities.

-Design and implement aerobic exercise and endurance training programs to improve cardiovascular function and help reduce ...
+Design and implement aerobic exercise and endurance training programs ...